3 March 2022

 Customer centricity involves every employee within an organisation actively contributing to the creation and maintenance of positive customer experiences.

 It is a mindset and a culture that nurtures the customer’s wants and needs and puts the customer above ROI, service ratings and sales targets.

 Do you truly understand your customer and is your organisation customer-centric?

 Some of the challenges with implementing a customer-centric strategy in organisations are:

 - Change in culture and mindset within the organisation;

-- Moving away from a product centric design to customer centric design; as well as
+- Moving away from a product-centric design to a customer-centric design; as well as

 Market research on customer centricity